danielharrell/LectFall2015/Liberal.md

-Title: Two Ideas of Liberal Education
+% What Makes Liberal Education Liberal?
-Author: Daniel Harrell
+% Daniel Harrell
-Date: July 13, 2011
-Base Header Level: 3
+% October 16, 2015

-A lecture I gave on the Annapolis campus of St. John's College on July 13, 2011...
+A lecture I gave on the Annapolis campus of St. John's College on October 16, 2015...

 ***